A lot or a little?

-Parents need to know that this version of the Cinderella story is darker than Disney's -- it doesn't shy away from the nastiness that pervades the relationship between the stepmother and Cinderella (here known as Danielle) -- but it's also far more inspiring and empowering.
+Parents need to know that Ever After is a version of the Cinderella story that's darker than Disney's.
+It doesn't shy away from the nastiness that pervades the relationship between the stepmother and Cinderella (here known as Danielle).
+But it's also far more inspiring and empowering.
 Though Danielle is in dire straits, she isn't in desperate need of rescuing and is actually the one who stands up for others' rights.
 Younger kids may be disturbed by some characters' excessive, non-cartoonish meanness, but much of that is mitigated by the great storytelling and sweet romance, which tweens and older will enjoy.
 Expect some fistfights and swordplay, a sad on-screen death, plus some language ("horses--t" and some muttered, hard-to-hear "f--k"s, which were edited out of the PG-rated version that was released on VHS but remain in the PG-13 version that was released theatrically and on DVD).

 What's the story?

-Is the Cinderella tale made famous in storybooks told exactly as it happened?
+EVER AFTER asks the question: is the Cinderella tale made famous in storybooks told exactly as it happened?
 Or is there more to it?
-It turns out there is: Cinderella, as we know her, is actually Danielle (Drew Barrymore), a young woman who loses her father shortly after he remarries, leaving her alone with a stepmother (Anjelica Houston) who cares not a whit about her and stepsisters who follow their mom's lead.
+It turns out there is: Cinderella, as we know her, is actually Danielle (Drew Barrymore), a young woman who loses her father shortly after he remarries, leaving her alone with a stepmother (Anjelica Huston) who cares not a whit about her and stepsisters who follow their mom's lead.
 For years.
 Danielle toils as their servant, at their beck and call in the mansion that once was her happy home.
 When she runs into His Royal Highness Prince Henry (Dougray Scott), whom the king and queen are anxious to marry off, Danielle's life is changed.
 But can a royal fall in love with a commoner?
 There's no fairy godmother, but a certain Leonardo da Vinci may be able to help. ...

 Is it any good?